jimmymercado/mws-restaurant-stage-2/README.md

 ### Data Server
 - Download or clone <a href="https://github.com/jimmymercado/mws-restaurant-stage-2-data" target="_blank">data server</a>
-- Follow instructions in the Readme
+- Follow instructions in the Readme.
-- Run side-by-side with the web app
+- Run side-by-side with the web app.

 ### Web App
-- Download or clone this repo
+- Download or clone this repo.
 - From command line, enter `npm run start`
 - Go to your Chrome Browser (Chrome Canary is recommended) and go to `http://localhost:8000`